[MEDIA COVERAGE] IN SEARCH OF THE JANUS STRUCTURE: GREENING THE PRODUCTION OF CLEAN ENERGY

 From 20 material pairs, the group identified three most promising heterostructures: WSe2-SWSe, WSe2-TeWSe, and WS2-SMoSe.
 Among these, WS2-SMoSe achieved the highest solar-to-hydrogen energy conversion efficiency—16.62%.
 Many other structures also reached between 14% and just under 16.62%.
 “These efficiencies all surpass the 10% threshold—a figure typically regarded as the benchmark for commercial viability,” the research team shared, noting the promising signals.

-With these results, the work appeared in the article “Rational Design 2D Heterobilayers Transition-Metal Dichalcogenide and Their Janus for Efficient Water Splitting” in the journal ACS Applied Energy Materials (Q1).
-Simultaneously, the findings garnered the First Prize at the Euréka Scientific Research Student Awards for Nguyễn Trần Gia Bảo—the primary author.
+The study was published under the title Rational Design 2D Heterobilayers Transition-Metal Dichalcogenide and Their Janus for Efficient Water Splitting in ACS Applied Energy Materials (Q1 journal).
+The findings also earned First Prize at the Euréka Scientific Research Student Awards for Nguyễn Trần Gia Bảo, the paper’s primary author.

 “Combining transition-metal dichalcogenides (TMDC) with Janus layers is akin to playing with LEGO, as infinite structures exist for testing.
 Our method allows for the efficient and accurate identification of the most promising material combinations for water splitting, thereby significantly shortening the time spent searching for material structures,” Nguyễn Trần Gia Bảo envisaged in a statement to Tohoku University.